yEAh-Games/admin/storage/read/notes/yeah-games/website-network.md

 always add a copy of new markdown posts to the library to the archives-cdn as well, just so they can continue to be accessed; but library takes update priority, just copy and paste a copy of the markdown file and post it quickly when done

 on library-collections, index will be a template directory linking to all public collections

+find a jekyll directory template for the yeahgames.net homepage to direct to all subdomains and pages, etc.

+create readme.md on yeahgames profile with directory and yg image banner with directory to all subdomains and short descriptions, along with archives team goal and current projects, code links, etc.

+add discord post on library with embed **and** links